smallest-cock/CustomQuickchat/README.md

 ### 1. Initialize Submodules

-Run `init-submodules.bat` after cloning the repo to initialize the submodules in an optimal way
+Run `scripts\init-submodules.bat` after cloning the repo to initialize the submodules in an optimal way

 <details> <summary>🔍 Why this instead of <code>git submodule update --init</code> ?</summary>
 <li>Avoids downloading 200MB of history for the <strong>nlohmann/json</strong> library</li>